-Overnight accommodations are a well-appointed yet traditional Bedouin camp.
-Here, lavishly draped fabric tents have been arranged inside low stone walls surrounded by palm trees.
-The center of the camp is dedicated to the evening’s activities, which include a generous buffet of local fare, including plates of dates, native breads, chicken and vegetable kebobs, and even the chance to try camel-meat stew, a Bedouin staple.
+Overnight accomodations are a well-appointed yet traditional Bedouin camp.
+Here, lavishly draped fabric tents are arranged inside low stone walls surrounded by palm trees.
+The center of the camp is dedicated to the evening’s activities, which include a generous buffet of local fare, including plates of dates, native breads, chicken and vegetable kebabs, and even the chance to try camel-meat stew, a Bedouin staple.

 There is a collection of camels sitting in the sand, ready to ride; a henna artist to adorn arms and hands with intricate designs; and a row of hookahs for post-dinner puffing.
 (There’s also a thoroughly modern community bathroom on site — this is Dubai, after all.)

 Before the lamps are extinguished for the night, however, the Platinum Heritage hosts suggest an optional morning activity: Rousing slightly before 5 a.m. to watch the sun rise from atop a nearby dune.

 It’s well worth it, for watching a new day dawn across the desert floor is just as incredible as watching the sun set from the peak of the Burj Khalifa.
 Everything is illuminated as far as the eye can see, and here all that glitters is definitely gold.